nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Search for client contact based on keywords: `find`

 **Purpose**: Finds and displays all clients whose field (name, phone, email, address, tags, insurance policy) contains any of the given keywords.
+An optional attribute option can be added to show the list of matched clients with only the specified attribute.

 ![find_alex_&_david_with_filter](images/find_alex_&_david_with_filter.png)